The truth could destroy them, or bind them together forever...

-Raph’s hand still on his forehead.
+Raph’s hand stilled on his forehead.
 He gazed into the fading brown eyes.
 “You’re fault for what, Pappoús?”

 His grandfather swallowed and took a few shallow breaths.
 “Everything.
 Cleon.
 GiannPort.
 Your patéras and giagiá.
 They died because of me.”

 Pulling a tissue from a box on the nightstand, he wiped the tears that slid from the corners of the old man’s eyes.
 “Pappoús, Giagiá and Baba died in an accident.
 It wasn’t anybody’s fault.
-As for GiannPort… you gave it to Cleon after they died because you were too heart—”
+As for GiannPort… you gave it to Cleon after they died because—”

-“You mean by force?“ Anger churned beneath Raph’s ocean of grief at the thought that Cleon, his distant and estranged cousin, had blackmailed his grandfather into abdicating his position as CEO of GiannPort Vineyard & Wineries that he’d been managing for forty-plus-years, only to watch it sold off vineyard-by-vineyard, until it ceased to exist.
-All that remained was one now-dilapidated ampelona in Aetos, the launching pad for the Giannopoulos wine-producing empire that for centuries was once the most successful in all of Europe.
+“You mean by force?“ Anger churned in Raph’s stomach at the thought that Cleon, his distant and estranged cousin, had blackmailed his grandfather into abdicating his position as CEO of GiannPort Vineyard & Wineries that he’d been managing for forty-plus-years, only to watch it sold off vineyard-by-vineyard, until it ceased to exist.
+All that remained was one dilapidated ampelona in Aetos, the launching pad for the Giannopoulos wine-producing empire that was once the most successful in all of Europe.